Information important to you as a consumer is posted here.

 Student Financial Assistance

 A federal or state drug conviction (but not a local or municipal conviction) can disqualify a student for FSA funds.
 Convictions only count against a student for aid eligibility purposes (FAFSA question 23) if they were for an offense that occurred during a period of enrollment for which the student was receiving federal student aid—they do not count if the offense was not during such a period, unless the student was denied federal benefits for drug trafficking by a federal or state judge.
 Also, a conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when the student was a juvenile, unless the student was tried as an adult.
 Enrolled students are notified annually that they may lose financial aid as a consequence of drug conviction.
-For more information please visit the Federal Student Aid website and if you are unsure whether you should be ineligible for financial aid based on drug conviction please refer to the Drug Eligibility Worksheet.
+For more information please visit the Federal Student Aid website.
 Additional questions can be answered by the Financial Aid Office at 503.399.5018 or email.

 The college must provide a way for a student who is eligible for federal aid to obtain or purchase, by the 7th day of the term, the books and supplies applicable to the term, if 10 days before the beginning of the term the institution could disburse funds the student is eligible for and assuming the funds were disbursed, the student would have a credit balance (i.e. refund).
 Chemeketa meets this requirement as we disburse (pay) funds up to 10 days before the beginning of the term and refunds would be available to students around the beginning of each term (and certainly before the 7th day of the term), if the conditions above are met.
 In limited circumstances where financial aid is delayed for a reason other than late application by the student, a bookstore voucher may be issued.
 For questions please contact the Financial Aid Office at 503.399.5018 or email.